cosmos/sdk-tutorials/academy/2-main-concepts/transactions.md

 * JSONRPC over HTTP.
 * JSONRPC over WebSockets.

-For more information on broadcasting with Tendermint RPC, see the documentation on [Tendermint RPC transactions broadcast APIs](https://docs.tendermint.com/master/rpc/#/Tx)?
+For more information on broadcasting with Tendermint RPC, see the documentation on [Tendermint RPC transactions broadcast APIs](https://docs.tendermint.com/master/rpc/#/Tx).

 </HighlightBox>

-## Next up
+## Code example

-In the [next section](./messages.md), you can learn how transaction messages are generated and handled in the Cosmos SDK.

 <ExpansionPanel title="Show me some code for my checkers blockchain">

 [Previously](./architecture.md), the ABCI application knew of a single transaction type: a checkers move with four `int`.
 This is no longer sufficient with multiple games.
 You need to conform to its `Tx` expectations, which means that you must create messages which are then placed into a transaction.

-See the [section on messages](./messages.md)) to learn how to do that.
+See the [section on messages](./messages.md) to learn how to do that.

 </ExpansionPanel>

+## Next up

+In the [next section](./messages.md), you can learn how transaction messages are generated and handled in the Cosmos SDK.